Humayun Ahmed: Controversy

 On 11 May 2012, two chapters of Ahmed's future novel Deyal were published in the daily Prothom Alo.
 3 days later, Attorney General of Bangladesh Mahbubey Alam drew attention of the High Court on a discrepancy about a detail of the historical event of killing Sheikh Russel in Ahmed's writing.
 The court later issued a suo moto rule and asked the authorities to provide Ahmed copies of relevant documents and judgements of the killing case, so that Ahmed could rectify the writing.

 Personal life

 Ahmed married Gultekin Khan in 1973.
-Together they had three daughters, Bipasha Ahmed, Shila Ahmed, Dr. Nova Ahmed and one son, Nuhash Humayun.
+Together they had three daughters, Bipasha Ahmed (born early 1980s), Shila Ahmed (born early 1980s), Dr. Nova Ahmed (born late 1970s) and one son, Nuhash Humayun (born 1 January 1992).
 Shila went on to become a television and film actress, Nova is a professor at the ECE department at North South University, and Nuhash became a writer, film director, and producer.
 Bipasha also acted in a supporting role in Nokkhotrer Raat and starred in Mayaboti.
 On 6 June 2004, Ahmed divorced Gultekin.
 He then married actress Meher Afroz Shaon in 2004.
-He had two sons from the second marriage, Nishad Humayun and Ninith Humayun.
+He had two sons from the second marriage, Nishad Humayun (born mid 2000s) and Ninith Humayun (born early 2010s).
 He later had a daughter, Lilaboti, who suffered a neonatal death.
 A lake in Nuhash Palli was named after her.

 Ahmed was a Sunni Muslim, and he described the Islamic scholar Muhiuddin Khan as his father figure.